JernKunpittaya/Cloud-Wallet_POC/README.md

 During this Doc, you may encounter some variables that has the word “string” in it like capsule_string.
 That is just implementation details that do not matter much for the big picture in this document.
 However, to be able to understand the actual code, we describe what format of data we store as follows.
-Hex string: most key like private eciespy key, or private Umbral key are stored as hex string.
+- Hex string: most key like private eciespy key, or private Umbral key are stored as hex string.
-String: since most of cryptographic algorithm returns the value as a byte, we format those bytes into string so that we can safely transport it over json.
+- String: since most of cryptographic algorithm returns the value as a byte, we format those bytes into string so that we can safely transport it over json.
 We format the byte to string via following steps.
--From byte, we encode with base64.
+	- From byte, we encode with base64.
--Once we obtain that base 64 encode, we decode it with ‘ascii’ to get the string.
+	- Once we obtain that base 64 encode, we decode it with ‘ascii’ to get the string.
 (We need 2 steps because in Python base64 encoding outputs byte instead of string, so we need to decode them by ascii to obtain the string format)
 To get byte from our stored string, we just do it reversely.
 Note that this becomes clear as you look at our code and the comment around it.

 Another concept that is crucial to our implementation is to send the “raw content” of object instead of the actual object.
 For example, in Umbral, we cannot send Capsule object from one wallet to another wallet.
 So, we send the “raw content” of Capsule (In this case, just a byte of capsule that can be used to generate the capsule on the other end) Note that of course, in this POC, we format that byte to string via the way we described above before sending.